About the Author

 How to Convert NTFS to EXT4 Without Losing Data

-EaseUS Partition Master provides full-around partition and disk management solutions for your Windows computer, for instances:
+EaseUS Partition Master provides full-around partition and disk management solutions for your Windows computer, for instance:

-- Disk format will erase all data on the partition; to avoid data loss, back up all the important files at first.
+- Disk format will remove all existing data on the partition.
+To avoid data loss, back up all the important files first.
 You can copy the data manually, or using free data backup program to help you complete it.

 After downloading EaseUS Partition Master, refer to the following guide to format and convert your NTFS partition to EXT4.

 Step 1.
 Launch EaseUS Partition Master, right-click the partition you intend to format and choose "Format".

 Step 2.
 In the new window, enter the Partition label, choose the FAT32/EXT2/EXT3/EXT4 file system, and set the cluster size according to your needs, then click "OK".

 Step 3.
 Then you will see a warning window, click "Yes" in it to continue.

 Step 4.
 Click the "Execute 1 Task(s)" button in the top-left corner to review the changes, then click "Apply" to start formatting the partition to FAT32/EXT2/EXT3/EXT4.

 Bonus Tips: How to Recover Data From Formatted Hard Drive

 If you forget to back up your NTFS disk before formatting it, and your data is permanently lost.
 Don't panic.
 Immediately apply EaseUS Data Recovery Wizard to quickly recover formatted hard drive and get back the missing data.